On this page

 - Look at ways to increase sales to customers in the list, or to increase the volume of the products in the list, such as targeted marketing.

 When reviewing sales – and between reviews – consider:

 - implementing a Customer Relationship Management (CRM) system – it allows you to collect and manage comprehensive details on your customers' buying habits and other important information

 - regularly checking your product pricing to ensure you maintain the appropriate gross margin on each product

 - marketing to create more demand – try a marketing event at Victoria's Small Business Festival.

 Minimise the risk of theft or fraud by maintaining strict controls over cash.

-- look at all elements of your business where cash is involved and note each
+- Look at all elements of your business where cash is involved and note each one.

 - cash receipts are kept separate from cash payments – this will make record keeping more accurate and reduce the temptation to inappropriately spend business takings.